Welcome to Prudent Supply!

 Radio Communications, July 21, 2015, 7-9pm, Vinton library, during the regular Oath Keepers meeting

-Read the wrap-up on our Food dehydration class here.
+Read the wrap-ups on our previous classes here.

 Welcome to the Prudent Supply web site.
 Our store is located in beautiful southwestern Virginia.
 We have a threefold mission: